diverdown311/F5-VUG-SSLO-SWGaaS/docs/class1/module1/lab05.rst

    no IP addresses on its outer edges.
 The L2 Outbound topology provides a transparent path for outbound traffic flows.

-   .. important:: It is important to distinguish SSLO's layer 2 topology from those
+   **IMPORTANT**

-      of other traditional layer 2 SSL visibility vendors.
+   It is important to distinguish SSLO's layer 2 topology from those of other traditional layer 2 SSL visibility vendors.
 Layer 2 solutions such as the Blue Coat SSL visibility appliance (SSLVA) limit the types of devices that can be inserted into the inspection zone to layer 2 and below, and devices must be directly connected to the appliance.
 An SSLO layer 2 topology only exists at the outer edges.
 Inside the inspection zone, full-proxy routing is still happening, so layer 3 and HTTP services can still function normally.

 -  **Existing Application** - this topology is designed to work with existing LTM applications.
 Whereas the L3 Inbound topology